appsdesh/draft-deshpande-secevent-http-multi-set-push/draft-deshpande-secevent-http-multi-set-push.md

 the TLS certification presented by the Receiver, and verifying that it is the intended recipient of the request, before sending the SETs.

-The Transmitter MUST attempt to obtain the OAuth Protected Resource Metadata {{I-D.ietf-oauth-resource-metadata}} for the Receiver's multi-push endpoint.
+The Transmitter SHOULD attempt to obtain the OAuth Protected Resource Metadata {{I-D.ietf-oauth-resource-metadata}} for the Receiver's Push-Based delivery for multiple SETs endpoint.
 If such metadata is found, the Transmitter MUST obtain an access token using the metadata.
 If no such metadata is found, then the Transmitter MAY use any means to authorize itself to the Receiver.

 # Delivery Reliability
-A Transmitter MUST attempt to deliver any SETs it has previously attempted to deliver to a Peer until:
+A Transmitter MUST attempt to deliver any SETs it has previously attempted to deliver to a Receiver until:
-   - It receives an acknowledgement through the ack value for that SET in a subsequent communication with the Peer
+   - It receives an acknowledgement through the ack value for that SET in a subsequent communication with the Receiver
-   - It receives a setErrs object for that SET in a subsequent communication with the Peer
+   - It receives a setErrs object for that SET in a subsequent communication with the Receiver
    - It has attempted to deliver the SET a maximum number of times and has failed to communicate either due to communication errors or lack of inclusion in ack or setErrs in subsequent communications that were conducted for the maximum number of times.
-The maximum number of attempts MAY be set by the Transmitter for itself and SHOULD be communicated offline to the Peers
+The maximum number of attempts MAY be set by the Transmitter for itself and SHOULD be communicated offline to the Receivers

 Additionally consider Delivery Relieability aspects discussed in {{Section 4 of RFC8935}} .